subinyounas/Speech-Analssis/README.md

 **Description**
 Speech Analysis Dashboard created using OpenAI whisper and Ollama.The dashboard analyzes an audio input and produces a transcription of the Audio.
 Additionally, sentiment analysis is done using a transformer model(distilbert).
-Ollama is used to generate a summary from the trancription as it seems to generate a better summary compared to transformers.
+Ollama is used to generate a summary from the transcription as it generate a better summary compared to transformers.

 **Installation Steps**